Medicare Coverage Choices

-Many people who choose Original Medicare add prescription drug coverage (Part D) and Medicare supplement insurance, but it’s not required.
-Most Medicare Advantage plans include this coverage plus additional benefits like vision, dental and hearing coverage—all in one plan.
+Some people who choose Original Medicare add prescription drug coverage (Part D) and Medicare supplement insurance, but it’s not required.
+Most Medicare Advantage plans include prescription drug coverage plus additional benefits like vision, dental and hearing coverage—all in one plan.

 If you have a Medicare Advantage Private Fee-for-Service plan (PFFS) A type of Medicare Advantage plan that allows you to visit any Medicare-eligible doctor, hospital or other health care service provider who is willing to accept the plan’s payment terms and conditions. that does not include prescription drug coverage, you can buy a standalone Part D prescription drug plan.
 This is the only type of Medicare Advantage plan that allows you to do this.